BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Kinases are proteins that catalyze the transfer of a phosphate group from the high-energy molecule ATP to another protein.
 Protein kinase A (PKA) is important in nutrient and hormone signaling, as well as controls growth in most living things.

-Dr. Michael Plank, a fellow in the lab of BIO5 member and associate professor of genetics and molecular and cellular biology Dr. Andrew Capaldi, will investigate a paradigm-shifting mode of PKA regulation.
+Michael Plank, a fellow in the lab of BIO5 member and associate professor of genetics and molecular and cellular biology Andrew Capaldi, will investigate a paradigm-shifting mode of PKA regulation.
 Once he understands the intricacies of weak interactions between PKA and its target proteins, he will explore the biological role of these transient events.

 Plank intends to use his award to pay for project materials and resources, especially related to his expensive mass spectrometry experiments.
 He also views the award as a foundation upon which he can build his career.